coopbri/knit/README.md

 # 🧶 Knit

 > ⚠️ **WARNING: This project was recently forked, and I have plans to significantly diverge from and improve upon the original project.
-Please bear with me while I familiarize myself with the codebase and upgrade the dependencies and engineering processes (CI, etc.).
-There is no published package yet.
-Please use the original project, yalc, in the meantime.**
+Please bear with me while I familiarize myself with the codebase and upgrade the dependencies and engineering processes (CI, etc.).**

 > Streamline your local Node.js package dependency workflow.